<tc>Mulching - save water and promote growth</tc>

 • Soil cultivation is no longer possible afterwards

 Many organic materials can be used for mulching and serve their purpose.
-Prioritize using green waste in the garden and what is available in abundance.
+Prioritize using garden waste and what is available in abundance.

-The time when to mulch depends on the environmental conditions.
-In subtropical climates, ideally the beds are always mulched immediately after preparing the garden soil in order to prevent it from drying out.
-In temperate climates, mulching depends on the weather influences.
+The timing of mulching depends on environmental conditions.
+In subtropical climates, ideally, beds should always be mulched immediately after preparing the soil to prevent it from drying out.
+In temperate climates, mulching depends on weather conditions.

 The practice – How mulch is distributed

-A certain simple technique is necessary to ensure that the mulch remains stable on the beds and shows its advantages.
-Basically, the aim is for the mulch to form a closed carpet; for this, the individual parts are pushed into one another after the mulch has been placed.
-The individual mulch parts then form a large-area, stable covering of the soil in the overall structure.
-In addition, the laid out layer of mulch can be moistened with water so that the loose material settles under the weight and takes on the shape of the bed.
+To ensure the mulch remains stable on the beds and demonstrates its benefits, a certain simple technique is necessary.
+The basic idea is that the mulch forms a closed carpet.
+To achieve this, the individual pieces are pushed together after the mulch has been placed.
+The individual mulch pieces then form a large, stable covering of the soil.
+Additionally, the applied layer of mulch can be moistened with water so that the loose material settles under its weight and takes on the shape of the bed.

-The thickness of the mulch layer is usually 5-15 cm and is chosen according to the climate and weather conditions.
-A thicker layer decomposes more slowly and retains more moisture, whereas a thinner one can dry out more quickly and decomposes more quickly.
+The thickness of the mulch layer is usually 5-15 cm and is selected according to the climate and weather conditions.
+A thicker layer decomposes more slowly and retains more moisture, while a thinner layer can dry out more quickly and decomposes more quickly.

 Logo_Benjis_seeds_PNG